 LXR & Nevils

 Peter Mansour is a Subdeacon in the Coptic Orthodox Church.
 He is a first-generation American and the son of two Egyptian immigrants.
 He received a BA in History and a minor in Religious Studies from the University of Maryland and an MA in Theology from St. Vladimir’s Orthodox Theological Seminary in Crestwood, NY.
-Peter previously worked as the Director of Youth & Young Adult Ministry for the Diocese of New York and New England.
-Since 2017, he’s worked as the Pastoral Assistant of St. Barnabas & St. Susanna Coptic Orthodox Church in Baltimore, MD.
-Peter lives with his wife, Sandra, who is a graduate student at American University.
+Peter previously worked as the Director of Youth & Young Adult Ministry for the Diocese of New York and New England as well as the Pastoral Assistant of St. Barnabas & St. Susanna Coptic Orthodox Church in Baltimore, MD.
+Currently, he works as the Ministry Coordinator at Orthodox Christian Fellowship.
+He’s also the co-founder and CEO of SupportMyService Inc., a nonprofit that helps fund new ministry endeavors in the Orthodox Church.
+Peter lives with his wife, Sandra, a policy analyst for the federal government and recent MPP graduate of American University, and their dog, Lucy.

 New South Hall